 For Jennie and Randy, there were only two things that forever changed the way they took on parenthood: twins.

 Not only that, but the health complications that came along with their twins was on top of the initial challenge they were faced with.
-When Jennie was 12 weeks pregnant, they discovered that one of the twins, Morgyn, had a heart condition.
+When Jennie was 12 weeks pregnant, the Weyburn couple discovered that one of the twins, Morgyn, had a heart condition.
 31 weeks into her pregnancy, Jennie was flown to Saskatoon after developing hypertension.
-Once in Saskatoon, they managed to delay inducing Jennie until after 32 weeks, but a pediatric cardiologist would need to be close by for Morgyn throughout labour.
+Once in Saskatoon, the medical team managed to delay inducing Jennie until after 32 weeks, but a pediatric cardiologist would need to be close by for Morgyn throughout labour.

 Morgyn and Myla were born at 32 weeks and they were taken into the Neonatal Intensive Care Unit (NICU) to be further assessed.
 Jennie and Randy were able to hold Myla right away, but Morgyn was whisked away immediately.
 The 16-hour wait to meet Morgyn, as Jennie describes, was a rollercoaster in itself.